-Today was one of the biggest days on our Peloponnese tour, although there are more glories to follow.
-We spent the entire morning - and a long morning it was - visiting the site of Ancient Olympia, one of the most important religious and social centres of Ancient Greece.
+During our Peloponnese tour, we spend one whole entire morning visiting the site of Ancient Olympia, one of the most important religious and social centres of Ancient Greece.
 It is here that the great athletic contests in the honour of Zeus, known as the Olympics, were held every four years for over 1,150 years, from 776 BC (or earlier) to AD 393.
 The event was one of the defining moments of Greek identity and culture for all that time, and as a result, the site became enormously significant, a place where this Greek identity was expressed, exercised, experienced, exploited and exchanged.

 There is so much to see at Olympia.
 The gymnasium and palaistra, both training grounds for the athletes, the athletes' baths, one or several hostelries for important guests, the remains of countless monuments commemorating Olympic and other victories by individuals or city-states, the great 5th-century BC Temple of Zeus that housed the now-lost gold-and-ivory statue of the god that was one of the Seven Wonders of the Ancient World, the venerable Temple of Hera from before 600 BC, other temples, and the stadium supposedly delineated by Herakles/Hercules himself are just some of the monuments to be seen, all neatly described by the travel writer Pausanias in the late second century AD.